shaikh-vms/mySpringMvc/README.md

 This is readme from vms
-Nothing is that complex its my own practial on spring mvc
+Nothing is that complex its my own practial on spring mvc from udemy